illinoistech-itm/jhajek/itmt-430/project-tutorials/Getting-Started-three-tier-web-app-tutorial/Readme.md

 ### Values that need to be changed

-In the sample code, there are many variables that assume you are using the `team-00` private GitHub repo.
+In the sample code and in the provisioning scripts, there are many variables that assume you are using the **team-00** private GitHub repo.
 I will note the files and lines you need to change.
 All paths assume you are in the `proxmox-cloud-production-templates-with-application` directory.

 #### clone-team-repo.sh